SzymonNowakowski/DMRnet/README.md

    The resulting model dimension and prediction error data was retained.
-   It creates opportunity to compare the expected distibutions of model dimension and prediction error with the actual distributions for new package versions (we would expect to get the same results with the new PDMR algorithm in package versions >= 0.4.0 as were obtained with GLAMER in the beginning of 2022 with v.
-0.2.0).
+   It creates opportunity to compare the expected distibutions (as of v.
+0.3.1) of model dimension and prediction error with the actual distributions for new package versions.

    ![High Dimensional Simulations](https://github.com/SzymonNowakowski/DMRnet/blob/testing_branch/result_high_dimensional_simulation.svg)